MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-F-Marine-Engineering/part-58-Main-Auxiliary-Machinery-Related-Systems/subpart-58.25-Steering-Gear/section-58.25-85.md

 ##### § 58.25-85 Special requirements for tank vessels. #####

-Link to an amendment published at 89 FR 50179, June 12, 2024.

 (a) Each tank vessel must meet the applicable requirements of §§ 58.25-1 through 58.25-80.

 (b) On each tank vessel of 10,000 gross tons or over, the main steering gear must comprise two or more identical power units that comply with § 58.25-10(e)(2).

 (c) Each tank vessel of 10,000 gross tons or over constructed on or after September 1, 1984, must comply with the following:

-(1) The main steering gear must be arranged so that, in case of loss of steering capability due to a single failure in any part of the power actuating system of the main steering gear, excluding seizure of a rudder actuator or failure of the tiller, quadrant, or components serving the same purpose, steering capability can be regained not more than 45 seconds after the loss of one power actuating system.
+(1) The main steering gear must be arranged so that, in case of loss of steering capability due to a single failure in any part of the power actuating system of the main steering gear, excluding seizure of a rudder actuator or failure of the tiller, quadrant, or components serving the same purpose, steering capability can be regained after the loss of one power actuating system.

 (2) The main steering gear must include either—

 (i) Two separate and independent power actuating systems, complying with § 58.25-10(b)(2); or

 (ii) At least two identical hydraulic-power actuating systems, which, acting simultaneously in normal operation, must comply with § 58.25-10(b)(2).
-(When they must so comply, these systems must be connected.
-Loss of hydraulic fluid from one system must be capable of being detected, and the defective system automatically isolated, so the other system or systems remain fully operational.)

 (3) Steering gear other than hydraulic must meet equivalent standards to the satisfaction of the Commanding Officer, Marine Safety Center.